MrGarrettSmith/ProjectBrutalityHD-CFR/README.md

 From the [forum page](https://www.doomworld.com/forum/topic/99021-doom-neural-upscale-2x-v-10/):
 > Using AI NeuralNetworks, all textures and sprites have been upscaled 8x, then downscaled to a final 2X to restore a pixel art look.

-Some of these upscaled sprites were used, while others were not due to some issues and conflicts (mostly with the sprites from Project Brutality).
+Some of these upscaled sprites were used, while others were not due to some issues and conflicts (mostly from sprites of Project Brutality).

 ### [BsP DooM Enhancement](https://www.moddb.com/downloads/bsp-doom-enhancement-36)  |  [v3.6](https://www.moddb.com/downloads/bsp-doom-enhancement-36)